Amber-Williams/water_tracker_app/README.md

 ## Setting up the React app client

-1. At the root of the folder run `cd client` and run `npm install` to install all the node modules
+1. At the root of the folder run `npm install` to install all the node modules then run `cd client`

 2. Then create a `.env` file with the host address you saved above and put it into your `.env` file along with your AWS key credentials.
 It should look like the following